 Global Emergency Medicine Student Leadership Program (GEMS LP)

-The specialty of emergency medicine does not exist or is in early stages of development in many countries around the world.
+In many countries around the world, the specialty of emergency medicine does not exist or is in the early stages of development.
 The ACEP International Ambassador Program consists of emergency medicine physicians practicing in the United States who represent ACEP and help promote the development of emergency medical care and emergency medicine as a specialty in countries where they have significant professional interests and connections.
 Currently, the Ambassador Program has Ambassadors to more than 80 countries around the world.
 The International Ambassador Conference convenes the ACEP International Ambassadors yearly to give updates on the countries they represent and to work on initiatives that promote their common goals.
-One of these initiatives is the Ambassador Mentorship Program.
+One of these initiatives is the Global Emergency Medicine Student Leadership Program (formerly known as International Ambassador Mentorship Program).
 This mentorship program emerged from EMRA’s student members’ desire for mentorship in global emergency medicine.
-During the ACEP International Ambassador Conference in 2017, EMRA proposed a mentorship program matching International ACEP Ambassadors with medical students interested in global emergency medicine.
+During the ACEP International Ambassador Conference in 2017, EMRA proposed a mentorship program matching International ACEP Ambassadors with medical students interested in global emergency medicine and the program has continued every year since then.

 - To connect EMRA medical student members interested in global emergency medicine with ACEP International Ambassador Mentors.

-- To familiarize students with the current state of emergency medicine in different countries around the world.
+- To familiarize students with the current state of emergency medicine as a specialty in different countries around the world.

 EXPECTATIONS FOR MENTORS

-- Networking phone calls with each of 4-5 mentees once during the program year (Fall, Winter or Spring).
-Each mentee will have a document where background, program/career goals and mentorship discussions can be noted following each phone call to help provide longitudinal nature to discussions over the course of the year.
+- Networking phone calls done individually with each of their 4-5 mentees once during the program year (Fall, Winter or Spring).
+Each mentee will have a document where background information, program/career goals, and mentorship discussions can be noted following each phone call.
+The purpose of this documentation is to help provide longitudinal continuity to discussions over the course of the year.

 - One of the following:

-- 15 minute presentation about your career path during GEM-LP Journal Club
+- A 15 minute presentation about your career path during a GEMS LP Journal Club meeting

-- Help to plan and run the 2020/21 GEMS LP online orientation
+- Assistance with planning and implementing the 2021/22 GEMS LP online orientation

 - Lead an academic project engaging 3-5 mentees.
 Project should not involve travel as not all mentees will have this opportunity